megumiteam/iemoto/index.md

 cp ~/.grunt-init/iemoto/defaults.json.sample ~/.grunt-init/defaults.json
 ```

-## Minifying css and javascripts with grunt
+## About compiling SASS and verifying JavaScript code with grunt

 When you've edited `.js` and `.scss`, command this.